AppDaemon/appdaemon/docs/APPGUIDE.rst

 Simple Callback Level Locking
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The real issue here is that callbacks in an unpinned app can be called at the same time, and even have multiple threads running through them at the same time.
-To add locking and avoid this, AppDaemon supplies a decorator called ``ad.single_thread``.
+To add locking and avoid this, AppDaemon supplies a decorator called ``ad.app_lock``.
 If you use this with any callbacks that manipulate instance variables you will ensure that there will only be one thread accessing the variables at one time.

 Consider the following App which schedules 1000 callbacks all to run at the exact same time, and manipulate the value of ``self.important_var``: